• broken image

 Foundation for Fighting Blindness, Link

-"New gene-editing technique holds potential for treating childhood blindness," University of Wisconsin-Madison, Link
+"New gene-editing technique holds potential for treating childhood blindness," University of Wisconsin-Madison, Link PDF

 "Rising Sparks: Marcela Tabima, Regenerative Biology" University of Wisconsin-Madison, Link